Costa Rica's Pinto arrives after 30-year journey

 SAN JOSE When Jorge Luis Pinto takes his place in the Costa Rica dugout in Brazil in June, the Colombian coach will complete a wandering 30-year journey to the game's summit that has not been without its scrapes along the way.

-His life's work has taken him around the block in South America, coaching at many clubs, sometimes going back more than once and he has even coached Costa Rica before, although he is not Costa Rican.
+His life's work has taken him around the block in South America, coaching at many clubs, sometimes going back more than once and he has even coached Costa Rica before, even though he is not Costa Rican.

 In his second stint in charge, after being fired following a spell in 2004-05, Pinto will rely on a clutch of European-based players and a philosophy of organized efficiency from three decades of coaching in central and South America.